A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 \item We set the new graph homomorphism~$h$ to be the graph homomorphism that is naturally associated to~$\tilde g$. \end{enumerate} \end{definition} For an illustration of resampling an excursion we refer to Figure~\ref{f_before_resampling} and Figure~\ref{f_after_resampling}.
 One could ask why one does not choose the index~$i$ uniformly at random out of the set~$\{1,..,d\}$.
-The reason for choosing the index~$i$ out of the set~$\{1,..,d\} \backslash \{ j \}$ is that by this procedure one guarantees that resampling an excursion does not change the depth profile of the configuration~$h$.\\
+The reason for choosing the index~$i$ out of the set~$\{1,..,d\} \backslash \{ i_0 \}$ is that by this procedure one guarantees that resampling an excursion does not change the depth profile of the configuration~$h$.\\

-For our adapted Glauber dynamic it is important to decide if an edge~$e_{xy}$ of a fake minimum at~$x$ is in an excursion~$\mathcal{C}$ or not.
+For our adapted Glauber dynamics it is important to decide if an edge~$e_{xy}$ of a fake local minimum at~$x$ is in an excursion~$\mathcal{C}$ or not.
 The next lemma helps a lot in that task.